Chase Rogers

 select my phone number

-3. On the service line you wish to update, click on the settings icon.
+3. On the desired service line, click on the Settings icon.

 settings icon

-4. In the horizontal nav click on Call Forwarding tab and select Basic.
+4. Then, click on the Call Forwarding tab and select Basic.

 call forwarding

-5. Enter your desired phone number or sip account to forward the call to.
+5. In the Forward all calls to box, enter your desired phone number or sip account to forward the call to.

-2. From the dashboard click on the small triangle on the top, far right side.
+2. From the Dashboard, click on the small triangle on the far right side.
 This will display the Account Setting dropdown.

 account settings arrow